-Yes.
-Go to www.fafsa.gov.
-Students and parents should obtain FsA IDs prior to completing the FAFSA so you can sign the FAFSA electronically (at least 3 days prior), or you must print out the signature page and send it to the Federal processor at www.studentaid.ed.gov.
+Yes, go to studentaid.gov.
+Students and parents should obtain an FSA ID prior to completing the FAFSA so it can be signed electronically, or you must print out the signature page and send it to the Federal processor at the address listed on the signature page.
 Filing the FAFSA online will reduce your processing time.

 Once my financial aid package is awarded, will additional scholarships reduce the amount of financial aid I can receive?

 Depending on your federal aid eligibility, additional scholarships can reduce your eligibility for student loans, work-study, and grants other than Pell.
 Students should not turn down scholarships.

 Will your institution meet my full financial need, and will it meet my full financial need for all four years of my attendance?